sirosen/globus-sdk-python/docs/services/auth.rst

 Globus Auth
 ===========

+.. currentmodule:: globus_sdk

 There are several types of client object for communicating with the Globus Auth service.
-A client object may represent your application (as the driver of authentication and authorization flows), in which case the ``NativeAppAuthClient`` or ``ConfidentialAppAuthClient`` classes should generally be used.
+A client object may represent your application (as the driver of authentication and authorization flows), in which case the :class:`NativeAppAuthClient` or :class:`ConfidentialAppAuthClient` classes should generally be used.

-.. autoclass:: globus_sdk.AuthClient
+.. autoclass:: AuthClient
    :members:
    :member-order: bysource
    :show-inheritance:
    :exclude-members: error_class

-.. autoclass:: globus_sdk.NativeAppAuthClient
+.. autoclass:: NativeAppAuthClient
    :members:
    :member-order: bysource
    :show-inheritance:
    :exclude-members: error_class

-.. autoclass:: globus_sdk.ConfidentialAppAuthClient
+.. autoclass:: ConfidentialAppAuthClient
    :members:
    :member-order: bysource
    :show-inheritance: